theuncoolgirl/viajera/_documentation/setupWalkthrough.md

     curl --header "Content-Type: application/json" -X POST http://127.0.0.1:8000/api/token/refresh/ --data '{"refresh":"eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ0b2tlbl90eXBlIjoicmVmcmVzaCIsImV4cCI6MTYwNTgyMjkyNSwianRpIjoiY2Q2ZDhkOWJjMGUyNDE4MDgzNjU3NjI4NTVhYmI5ZDUiLCJ1c2VyX2lkIjoxfQ.nE9TAGGfoIbMKdysksBttpGTn895WP8vwfhVdjf-TAg","access":"eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ0b2tlbl90eXBlIjoiYWNjZXNzIiwiZXhwIjoxNjA0NjEzNjI1LCJqdGkiOiJmMDllZmE5YWU5ZjE0M2ExYWNhMjkxYTAyNWRjMmJkZCIsInVzZXJfaWQiOjF9.bR-OFklxLDy0DBuR-Jr8m_f2shko7rUzAaSJ-wxGfw8"}'
     ```
     - You should have an `access` token object returned if successful.
 If you go over to jwt.io, you can plug in either your refresh or access token and see the header and payload.
+### Create the Obtain Token Serializer and View
+1. Add a serializer to the `serializers.py` file for the token.
+More on serializers will be described below:
+    ```python
+    from rest_framework_simplejwt.serializers import TokenObtainPairSerializer

+    class MyTokenObtainPairSerializer(TokenObtainPairSerializer):
+        @classmethod
+        def get_token(cls, user):
+            token = super(MyTokenObtainPairSerializer, cls).get_token(user)
+            return token
+    ```
+1. Add a corresponding view in the `views.py` file for the token:
+    ```python
+    from rest_framework_simplejwt.views import TokenObtainPairView
+    from rest_framework import status, permissions
+    from .serializers import MyTokenObtainPairSerializer

+    class ObtainTokenPair(TokenObtainPairView):
+        permission_classes = (permissions.AllowAny,)
+        serializer_class = MyTokenObtainPairSerializer
+    ```
+1. Replace the packaged entry in `urls.py` in your app directory with the following to utilize your new view for `token/obtain/`:
+    ```python
+    from django.urls import path
+    from rest_framework_simplejwt import views as jwt_views
+    from .views import ObtainTokenPair

+    urlpatterns = [
+        path('token/obtain/', ObtainTokenPair.as_view(), name='token_create'),
+        path('token/refresh/', jwt_views.TokenRefreshView.as_view(), name='token_refresh'),
+    ]
+    ```
+1. Test everything out again with CURL to make sure you are still receiving the token:
+    ```
+    curl --header "Content-Type: application/json" -X POST http://127.0.0.1:8000/api/token/obtain/ --data '{"username":"username","password":"passwordd"}'
+    ```
 ### Build out a User Serializer
 1. Create a `serializers.py` file in your app folder, and add the following code.
-Serializers are used to parse things like models into usable Python data structures:
+Serializers are used to convert data in your models into usable Python data structures, which can be rendered into JSON to be used in React on the client side:
     ```python
     from rest_framework import serializers
     from .models import User